Theldus/alertik/README.md

 WARNING: No output specified with docker-container driver.
 Build result will only remain in the build cache.
 To push result image into registry use --push or to load image into docker use --load
 ```

-## Security Note
+## Security Notice
-Running a Docker image on your router is a potential security risk, and you should not blindly trust pre-built Docker images, especially for sensitive devices like routers.
-For this reason, all Docker images provided in this repository are pushed to Dockerhub via GitHub Actions.
-This means you can audit the entire process from start to finish and ensure that the downloaded Docker images are exactly as specified.
+Running a Docker image on your router can be a cause for concern.
+It is not advisable to blindly trust readily available Docker images, especially when it comes to sensitive devices like routers.
+With this in mind, all Docker images provided in this repository are exclusively pushed to Dockerhub via Github Actions.
+This means you can audit the entire process from start to finish, ensuring that the downloaded Docker images are exactly as they claim to be.

-Incidents like the libxz case should not be repeated, and manual uploads of binaries or source code should not be trusted when there are available alternatives.
+Incidents like the one involving libxz must not be repeated.
+Trust should not be placed in manual uploads, whether of binaries or source code, when there are available alternatives.

 ## Contributing
 Alertik is always open to the community and willing to accept contributions, whether with issues, documentation, testing, new features, bugfixes, typos, and etc. Welcome aboard.

 ## License
 Alertik is a public domain project licensed under Unlicense.

 [theldus/alertik:latest]: https://hub.docker.com/repository/docker/theldus/alertik/tags
 [buildx]: https://github.com/docker/buildx